The granite monument is four and a half feet tall and is carved to depict an opened scroll. It was dedicated on July 12

 July 3, 1863

-While serving as quartermaster in Los Angeles he became good friends with John Reynolds and Winfield Hancock.
-With the secession of the slave states he resigned on May 26, 1861, and in a farewell party is reported to have told Hancock “May God strike me dead” if he ever raised a hand against him in battle.
+While serving as quartermaster in Los Angeles after the Mexican War he became good friends with both John Reynolds and Winfield Hancock.
+After the secession of the slave states he resigned on May 26, 1861, and in a farewell party is reported to have told Hancock “May God strike me dead” if he ever raised a hand against him in battle.

-Armistead made his was east to Texas, then to Virginia, where he was given a commission as a major.
-He quickly became colonel of the 57th Virginia Infantry Regiment in September of 1861, and was promoted to brigadier general in April of 1862.
-He served well in a number of battles, including leading the Confederate assault at Malvern Hill.
+Armistead made his was east to Texas, then to Virginia, where he was given a Confederate commission as a major.
+He quickly became colonel of the 57th Virginia Infantry Regiment in September of 1861.
+In April of 1862 He was promoted to brigadier general.
+Armistead served well in a number of battles, including leading the Confederate assault at Malvern Hill.

 The image of Armistead at Gettysburg, hat on his sword as he led his brigade in Pickett’s Charge, is one of the icons of the Civil War.
 He and a small group of survivors crossed the stone wall that was the objective of the attack.
-It came to be known as the “High Water Mark of the Confederacy.”
+It became known as the “High Water Mark of the Confederacy.”
 Armistead was mortally wounded in the fierce fighting.

 The Friend to Friend Masonic Memorial at the northwest corner of the National Cemetery depicts Union Captain Henry Bingham, a fellow Mason, aiding the wounded Armistead.
 Armistead died two days later in a Union hospital, and is buried next to his uncle at Old St. Paul’s Cemetery in Baltimore.